Published July, 2020

 Fraihat v.
 ICE; Class Action Complaint; United States District Court, Central District of California; Disability Rights Advocates et al. (2019)

-Disability Rights Advocates; the Southern Poverty Law Center; the Civil Rights Education and Enforcement Center; and the law firm Orrick, Herrington & Sutcliffe LLP filed a class action lawsuit against the Department of Homeland Security and Immigration & Customs Enforcement (ICE) in August 2019 on behalf of two immigrant rights organizations and 15 migrants detained in 158 facilities across the country.
-The complaint alleges that these parties faced discrimination on the basis of disability, were denied access to to timely medical or mental health care, or were placed in “near constant isolation” unlawfully.
+Disability Rights Advocates, the Southern Poverty Law Center, the Civil Rights Education and Enforcement Center, and the law firm Orrick, Herrington & Sutcliffe LLP filed a class action lawsuit against the Department of Homeland Security and Immigration & Customs Enforcement (ICE) in August 2019 on behalf of two immigrant rights organizations and 15 migrants detained in 158 facilities across the country.
+The complaint alleges that these parties faced discrimination on the basis of disability and were denied access to timely medical or mental health care or were placed in “near constant isolation” unlawfully.

 The 15 named plaintiffs represented a class of all people in immigration detention and those expected to be detained in the future, who had been or would be subject to conditions that the lawsuit argued were unconstitutional and in violation of the Rehabilitation Act of 1973 (Rehab Act) which prohibits discrimination on the basis of disability by federal agencies and contractors.